Taluu/Link-TPL/docs/reference/templates.rst

   Usually, when working with templates, we suffix the template engine's name at the end of the final format of the file.
 For example, for a HTML file called ``template.html``, we should name it ``template.html.link`` if we're using Link as the template engine to parse it.
-It is destined to be a RSS file, then it should be ``template.rss.link``.
+If it is destined to be a RSS file, then it should be ``template.rss.link``.

 It is mainly constitued by **variables** and **tags**, which are xml tags look-alike.
 Here is a sample Link template (the explications on the syntax will